-In order to compile this information, local authorities should submit the following data to the LGMA:
+For L1A and L1B, local authorities should submit the following data to the LGMA:

-- > No. of visits to its libraries from 1/1/2019 to 31/12/2019 per automatic counters if used and for any libraries in which there is no electronic count of visits, the number of visits in the 6 day period from the first Monday in October to the following Saturday inclusive (manually counted) multiplied by 50 for the yearly total.
+No. of visits to its libraries from 1/1/2021 to 31/12/2021 per automatic counters if used.
+For any libraries in which there is no electronic count of visits, the number of visits in the 6 day period from the first Monday in October to the following Saturday inclusive (manually counted) multiplied by 50 for the yearly total.
 If the library for which there is no electronic count of visits is open for less than 50 weeks a year, the multiplier used should be the number of actual weeks open.
-If there is a manual count available for the full year, that figure should be utilised rather than extrapolated from the count for one week in October. - Where there is a mixture of libraries with and without automatic counters the automatic count figures should be combined with the manual count calculated figures to give an overall total for the authority. - Total no. of items (books, dvds, audio, ebooks, e-magazines, e-audio, ProQuest, etc.) borrowed by library users in the period from 1/1/2019 to 31/12/2019, whether the items were borrowed through physical attendance at a library building/mobile unit or were borrowed online.
+If there is a manual count available for the full year, that figure should be utilised rather than extrapolated from the count for one week in October.

+- Where there is a mixture of libraries with and without automatic counters the automatic count figures should be combined with the manual count calculated figures to give an overall total for the authority. - Total number of items (books, DVDs, audio, e-books, e-magazines, e-audio, ProQuest, etc.) borrowed by library users in the period from 1/1/2021 to 31/12/2021, whether the items were borrowed through physical attendance at a library building/mobile unit or were borrowed online.

 - Data in respect of this indicator should be collected in all libraries (regardless of the amount of weekly opening hours). - All library visits for library related purposes should be counted in the first part of the indicator. - Where library spaces are used for activities that do not have a library, cultural, learning or reading relevance, e.g. meeting of a local residents' association, those visits are to be excluded. - The indicator is trying to capture the extent of the usage of the services offered by the library so the essential principle is to include any items made available to users for which the local authority has figures.
+This means:

-This means: - Include magazine reports downloaded to an app or read on a web browser as items issued. - In relation to ProQuest and similar facilities, if a count is available of the individual articles actually opened up during the login session, include each article as an item issued.
+Include magazine reports downloaded to an app or read on a web browser as items issued.

+In relation to ProQuest and similar facilities, if a count is available of the individual articles actually opened up during the login session, include each article as an item issued.
 The ProQuest statistic to be counted is the total of 'Cit/Abstract' plus 'Any FT Format' for the authority.
 The Zinio statistic to be counted is the sum of the 'Checkouts' figures.
 For Mango Languages, count the 'Total Course Uses'.
 For E-Books and E-Audio Books count the 'Loans' but not the Reserves/Renewals.
-If a breakdown of statistics per local authority is available for Universal Class in respect of 2019, count the total of 'Videos Watched' plus 'Lessons Viewed'. - If the system does not keep a record of the individual articles actually downloaded or opened, just count the login as one issue.
+If a breakdown of statistics per local authority is available for Universal Class in respect of 2021, count the total of 'Videos Watched' plus 'Lessons Viewed'.

-- Similarly, if a search can mean entering a search term and hitting a search button but not necessarily opening up any of the returned results, then just count the login as one issue and do not count the searches. - Include the number of sessions within the Library Press Display as library issues. - In relation to physical items borrowed from the library, do not include reserves or renewals.
-If is is not possible to exclude the renewals from the items borrowed, please add a text note to that effect. - C should record the number of registered library members at 31 December 2019.
-LG Returns will calculate a percentage per head of population based on this figure.
+- If the system does not keep a record of the individual articles actually downloaded or opened, just count the login as one issue. - Similarly, if a search can mean entering a search term and hitting a search button but not necessarily opening up any of the returned results, then just count the login as one issue and do not count the searches. - Include the number of sessions within the Library Press Display as library issues. - In relation to physical items borrowed from the library, do not include reserves or renewals.
+If it is not possible to exclude the renewals from the items borrowed, please add a text note to that effect.

-L2 - Cost per capita of operating a Library Service and per capita expenditure on collections
+L2: Cost per capita of operating a Library Service and per capita expenditure on collections